 Why should I consider custom pet portraiture?

-Your pet is part of your family and deserve to be immortalized in professional portraits that show off their beauty and personality.
+Your pet is part of your family and deserves to be immortalized in professional portraits that show off their beauty and personality.
 Another unfortunate fact is that we will outlive our beloved pets.
 Your pet portrait session with your pet may be one of few professional photos taken of them.
-A pet portrait session will ensure that your pet will be remembered for years and years to come.
+A professional pet portrait session will ensure that your pet will be remembered for years and years to come.

 I want to book a session!
 What do I do?